wazum/nullable-embeddable-bundle/README.md

 ## How It Works

 The bundle uses a [Doctrine event subscriber](https://www.doctrine-project.org/projects/doctrine-orm/en/3.3/reference/events.html#reference-events-post-load) that listens to the `postLoad` event.
-When an entity marked with `#[ContainsNullableEmbeddable]` is loaded, the subscriber checks its properties marked with `#[NullableEmbedded]`.
+When an entity marked with `#[ContainsNullableEmbeddable]` is loaded, the subscriber checks its embedded properties that either have a nullable type hint or are marked with the `#[NullableEmbedded]` attribute.
 If an embeddable property has all its values set to `null`, the entire embeddable is set to `null`.

 > The `postLoad` event occurs after the entity has been loaded into the current EntityManager from the database or after `refresh()` has been applied to it.